In Mississauga, we all belong to one community. We want to create a city that doesn’t tolerate racism, discrimination or hate.

 In July and September 2024, the CHC trained all CRDHAC members on how to recognize hate incidents and how to access resources.

-Learn more about One Mississauga
+One Mississauga campaign

 Together, we can make Mississauga a safer and more inclusive community for everyone.
+We want to foster curiosity, promote unity and build awareness so all Mississauga residents feel safe and respected.